hiramusarrat8-beep/auditory-mask-generator/README.md

 ```
 ## Citation

-If you use this software in research or academic work, please cite this repository https://github.com/hiramusarrat8-beep/auditory-mask-generator
+If you use this GUI in research or academic work, please cite this repository https://github.com/hiramusarrat8-beep/auditory-mask-generator